CentralLabFacilities/simple_robot_gaze/README.md

 The priority of input data streams, the first entry has the highest priority, the last the lowest.

 priorities:
+  - /robotgazetools/faces
-  - /ocvfacerec/ros/people
+  - /robotgazetools/saliency

+What kind of data are you sending in your input stream, corresponds to priorities.
+Currently implemented: ros:People, ros:PointStamped

+datatypes:
-  - /dlibfacerec/ros/people
+  - ros:People
-  - /movement/roi
+  - ros:PointStamped

-Gaze strategy: relative for moving cameras, absolute for fixed setups, corresponds to the priorities.
+Gaze strategy: relative for moving cameras, absolute for fixed setups, corresponds to the priorities

 modes:
   - relative
-  - relative
   - absolute

-What kind of data are you sending in your input stream, corresponds to priorities.

-datatypes:
+Skip stimulus input x for n seconds.
+For example: only react every three seconds on stimulus input would be "3.0" This corresponds to priorities.
+The highest allowed value _must_ be less than "boring_timeout" (see below).

+stimulus_timeout:
+  - 0.0
+  - 0.0

+Based on the input streams (see: priorities).
+When is a stimulus considered "boring", e.g., no new messages for n seconds.
+The last received timestamp is always evaluated.
+For example: time.now() - timestamp_last_message >= boring_timeout: proceed to the next priority level.

+boring_timeout:
+  - 1.0

+See "peak_override"

+allow_peak_override:
-  - ros:People
+  - 1

+Peak override: Provide a value that is encoded in your stimulus input messages, e.g, size of face in pixels in order to override the base priotrity.
+This field is only evaluated if allow_peak_override is "1" (see above).
+Example: your first priority is facedetection.
+However, if there is massive motion detected in the second priority, override the first priority.
+Corresponds priorities.

+peak_overrides:
-  - ros:RegionOfInterest
+  - 100.0
-  - ros:RegionOfInterest
+  - 50.0

-Resolution of the source camera image, corresponds to the priorities.
+Resolution of the source camera image, corresponds to the priorities

 resolution:
   - 320x240
   - 320x240
-  - 320x240

 Camera field of view horizontal and vertical (in degree), also corresponds to the priorities.
 fov:
-  - 58.0x45.0
-  - 58.0x45.0
+  - 66.0x40.0
-  - 58.0x45.0
+  - 66.0x40.0

-# TODO

-Implement RSB support for input scopes and remote control.